glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 (The above image is from [https://github.com/openvswitch/ovn-kubernetes#overlay-mode-architecture-diagram](https://github.com/openvswitch/ovn-kubernetes#overlay-mode-architecture-diagram))

-Due to its architecture, OVN has a central component which stores your networking intent in a database.
+Due to its architecture, OVN has a central component which stores your networking intent in a database managed by OVS.
 Other components i.e. kube-apiserver, kube-controller-manager, kube-scheduler etc. can be deployed on that central node as well.

 ## Setting up Windows Server Containers on Kubernetes
 To run Windows Server Containers on Kubernetes, you'll need to set up both your host machines and the Kubernetes node components for Windows.
 Depending on your network topology, routes may need to be set up for pod communication on different nodes.